BabyPotato14/Python-AI/README.md

 # Python-AI
-An AI made in Python with different Extensions for the AI
+An AI made in Python with different extensions for the AI